newsdev/stevedore/README.md

 The elasticsearch server runs on it's own EC2 instance.
 Log into the int aws page here: https://nytint.signin.aws.amazon.com/console.
 The prd instance is named `stevedore-elasticsearch-but-bigger-this-time`.
 While on VPN, you can ssh onto the instance using the NYTCar.pem ssh key:
 `ssh -v -i ~/.ssh/NYTCar.pem ubuntu@10.214.1.107`.

-You can start the process with systemctl:
+You can start the process with this command:

-`sudo systemctl start elasticsearch`
+`sudo service elasticsearch start`

+and check that it is running with

+`sudo service elasticsearch status`